Freakwill/pyrimidine/paper.md

 bibliography: paper.bib
 ---

-# Pyrimidine: Algebraic programming framework for genetic algorithms
+# Pyrimidine: Algebraic OOP framework for genetic algorithms

 **Abstract** Pyrimidine is a general framework for genetic algorithms.
 It is extremely extensible and can implement any iterative model, such as simulated annealing and particle swarm optimization.
 Its design is based on object-oriented programming and fully utilizes the metaprogramming capabilities of Python.
 We propose a container metaclass to construct different structures of individual and population classes.
 These classes are understood as algebraic systems, where elements can perform various operations, such as mutation and crossover of individuals in a population.
 These classes may also be the elements of higher-order classes, allowing for automatic implementation of class-level operations such as population migration in genetic algorithms.
-We refer to this design as "algebraic programming".
+We refer to this design as "algebraic OOP".

-**Keywords** Pyrimidine, genetic algorithms, Algebraic programming, Python, object-oriented programming, meta-programming
+**Keywords** Pyrimidine, Genetic Algorithms, Algebraic OOP, Python, meta-programming

 ## Introduction
 Genetic algorithm (GA) is a general optimization method that mimics natural selection in evolutionary biology to solve optimization problems.
 It is the earliest developed intelligent algorithm [1-4], which has been widely used in multiple fields and has been modified and combined with new algorithms [5-6].
 This article does not review its principles.
 Please refer to reference [4] and the literature cited therein for more information.

 Currently, lots of programming languages provide libraries that implement GA frameworks.
 Python may provides most GA frameworks, including well-known libraries such as deap [7], gaft and tpot as the parameter optimizor[8-9] for machine learning, as well as scikit-opt and gplearn as the extensions of scikit-learn [10], etc. This article introduces pyrimidine, which is a general algorithm framework designed by the author.
 It strictly follows object-oriented programming(OOP) principles compared to other libraries and utilizes Python's metaprogramming capabilities.

-## Algebraic Programming
+## Algebraic OOP

 GA consists of two main components: individuals(choromosomes) and populations.

 A oridinary idea of implementation in Python, populations are desienged as the lists of individuals, individuals( chromosomes) are the lists of genes.
 You can create an individual using the standard library `array` or the well-known third-party numerical computing library `numpy`[11].
 The latter is convenient for various numerical computations but can be slower for cross operations.

 Our design concept is beyond the oridinary idea and more extensible.
-The author call it algebraic programming.
+We call it "algebraic OOP".

 ### Metaclasses